Horseshoe Lake enhancements

 - building nesting habitats for native water birds towards the western end of the lake

 - the introduction of a reed bank to improve water quality and habitats

 - improving public understanding of wildlife and the importance of habitats, particularly relating to birds

-The existing water sports provider is a key part of the project and we’re working with them to enhance their facilities and improve the offer on site, whilst supporting them to cover their costs of operation.
+The existing watersports provider is a key part of the project and we’re working with them to enable an effective operation at the site.